azat-co/practicalnode/chapter9/chapter9.md

   <body>
 ```

 The main code lives in the `script` tag, where we instantiate an object from global `WebSocket`.
 When we do so, we provide the server URL.
 Notice the `ws://` instead of a familiar `http://`.
-The letters `ws://` stand for the WebSocket protocol.
+The letters `ws://` stand for the WebSocket protocol:

 ```html
     <script type="text/javascript">